droundy/icfp-2017-contest/README.md

 5. A game visualizer.
 Yes, they offer theirs, but it might be more fun to also write our own!

+## Testing the rust code

+You can run the setup stage with

+    cargo run < examples/setup.sample

+You can run a gameplay step with

+    cargo run < examples/gameplay

+Neither does anything special, but both should parse the json and output valid json.

 ## Team members

 David Roundy <roundyd@physics.oregonstate.edu>